Home

 According to his son, Harry, he looked back on his coaching career with no regrets.
 He derived great satisfaction from it, and considered it a fulfilling career.
 And then he moved on.

 He didn't need football coaching to define him.
 He had his business and his family, and he was a man of wide interests.
-He liked playing tennis, he collected Italian stamps and art objects, and he enjoyed opera.
+He enjoyed playing tennis, he collected Italian stamps and art objects, and he loved opera.
 He was well-read, given to biographies, history and historical novels, and poetry.
 And he was a great lover of Shakespeare.

 At his request, his ashes were scattered at the top of the Palisades, the place where he first saw the Pacific.